DevExpress/Blazor/README.md

 ## Demos

 The **demo** folder contains demo sources.
-For information on how to run demos locally, refer to the [Demos](https://docs.devexpress.com/Blazor/401058#run-demos-locally) help topic.
+For information on how to run this source code, refer to the following file: [How to Run DevExpress Blazor Demos Locally](./demo/README.md).

-DevExpress Blazor components also ship with [online demos](https://demos.devexpress.com/blazor/).
+You can also try our DevExpress Blazor components online: [DevExpress Blazor - Online Demos](https://demos.devexpress.com/blazor/).

 ## Get Started